-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended M March 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0 01-38595 F IRST WESTERN FINA (Exact name of registrant as specifi - , Colorado (State or other jurisdicti incorporation or organiz 37-1442266 (I.R.S.
-Employer Identification No.) 1900 16th Street, Suite : Denver, CO (Address of principal executi 80202 (Zip Code) Regis trant's telephone number, including area code: 303.531.8100 ecurities registered pursuant to Secti • • Title of each class Common Stock, no par value Trading Symbol MYFW Name of each exchange on which registered The Nasdaq Stock Market LLC rter period that the registrant was requi ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 red to file such reports), and (2) has been subject to such filing active Data File required to be submitted pursuant to Rule 405 of shorter period that the registrant was required to submit such files?
-Indicate by check mark whether the registrant is emerging growth company.
-See the definitions o company" in Rule 12b-2 of the Exchange Act. a large accelerated filer, an accelerated filer," "accelerated filer, a non-accelerated filer, smaller reporting company or an lfiler," "smaller reporting company" and "emerging growth Large accelerated filer $\ \square$ Accelerated filer \square Non-accelerated filer $\ \square$ Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by che or revised financial accounting standards provide at to use the extended transition period for complying with any new change $\operatorname{Act}.lackoxtimes$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Act). ☐ Yes ☒ No Indicate the number of shares outstanding of each th of the registrant's classes of commor a stock, as of the latest practicable date.
-Common Stock, no par value Shares outstanding as of May 3, 2021 7,994,832
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0 01-38595 F IRST WESTERN FINA (Exact name of registrant as specification) Colorado (State or other jurisdictic incorporation or organiza on of tion) 37-1442266 (I.R.S.
+Employer Identification No.) 1900 16th Street, Suite 1 Denver, CO (Address of principal executiv 80202 (Zip Code) Regist rant's telephone number, including area code: 303.531.8100 Se ecurities registered pursuant to Secti - ion 12(b) of the Act: Title of each class Common Stock, no par value Trading Symbol MYFW Name of each exchange on which registered The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) during the preceding 12 months (or for such shor requirements for the past 90 days. \boxtimes Yes \square No has filed all reports required to be file ter period that the registrant was requi ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 red to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has Regulation S-T (§232.405 of this chapter) during \boxtimes Yes \square No s submitted electronically every Intera the preceding 12 months (or for such active Data File required to be submitted pursuant to Rule 405 of shorter period that the registrant was required to submit such files filer, a non-accelerated filer, smaller reporting company or an filer," "smaller reporting company" and "emerging growth Large accelerated filer $\ \square$ Accelerated filer \square Non-accelerated filer \Box Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by checor revised financial accounting standards provide ot to use the extended transition period for complying with any new change Act. ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Act). □ Yes ☒ No Indicate the number of shares outstanding of each n of the registrant's classes of common n stock, as of the latest practicable date.
+Common Stock, no par value Shares outstanding as of August 2, 2021 7,996,438